pippim/pippim.github.io/programs/mserve.md

 skin background color can change depending on the color of the pixel at "3, 3" in the artwork.

+**May 18, 2023 Revision**

+When the Chronology (Playlist) is hidden the lyrics are moved below the Current song details and VU meters.
+This allows better space utilization with larger artwork size.

 ---

 <a id="hdr15"></a>